 The group operates two charities; the College of Universal Medicine in Australia, and the Sound Foundation Charitable Trust in the UK.
 Both are tax exempt fundraising fronts for UM’s commercial premises.

-Esther has made a number of official complaints that have had successful regulatory outcomes including actions against the charities in Australia and the UK.
+Esther had first hand experience of UM in 2004 and 2005 and identified them then as a harmful group.
+She has been investigating UM and blogging since 2012 has made a number of official complaints that have had successful regulatory outcomes including actions against the charities in Australia and the UK.
 A list of the main issues of concern and regulatory outcomes can be found on the Universal Medicine Accountability mission page.

 More outcomes may have been possible if those adversely affected by UM felt they could come forward without experiencing vicious retaliation.

 Apart from incoherent email responses to journalist, Jane Hansen, Serge Benhayon and his representatives refuse to speak with the media.
 The group has 30 official propaganda websites which do not allow questions or critical comments.
 The vilification of complainants and journalists on their ‘facts’ website validate public concerns.

 Benhayon’s protectors have attempted to censor Esther Rockett’s blogs using false legal complaints to Google and the WordPress blog platform.
 They have succeeded in shutting down her Facebook pages with untested legal complaints.
 Facebook offers no avenue for redress.
 150 Esoteric healing practitioners lodged complaints about her with the Australian Consumer and Competition Commission, submitting 4,500 pages of materials – all rejected at the initial assessment.